mimseyedi/pysentation/README.md

   -p, --property INTEGER  Display the properties of the selected slide.
   -s, --slides            Display the slides on the screen with their
                           position.
+  -e, --export PATH       Export a Python file to an encrypted file with a
+                          .pysent suffix.
   -o, --output PATH       Writing all slides in order in a text file.
   -v, --version           Display the current version of pysentation installed
                           on the system.